 - There were systems in place to identify and follow up children living in disadvantaged circumstances and identified as being at possible risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were high for all standard childhood immunisations. - The Maples has a higher than average rate of childhood obesity and had taken a leading role in developing a pathway for managing families affected by childhood obesity.
-The services provided to parents and children included cookery lessons, behaviour support and advice and family activity programmes which took place at local children's and sports centres. - The practice held six weekly meetings with health visitors to support and manage vulnerable children and families - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The Nurse Practitioners had led a family health project and delivered sessions on self-management of minor ailments at local children's centres. - The practice's uptake for the cervical screening programme was 86% which was comparable with the national average of 82%. - Appointments were available on the same day and outside of school hours.
-The premises were suitable for children and babies. - We saw positive examples of joint working with midwives and health visitors.
+Immunisation rates were high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The practice was registered as a C-Card service provider.
+This is a service where people aged 13-24 can access confidential sexual health and family planning services and speak to trained professionals, obtain free condoms and advice around contraception, consent and sexually transmitted infections. - The practice's uptake for the cervical screening programme was 83% which was comparable with the national average of 82%. - Appointments were available on the same day and outside of school hours.
+The premises were suitable for children and - We saw positive examples of joint working with midwives and health visitors.